0beqz/screen-space-reflections/readme.md

 - `maxSamples`: the maximum number of samples for reflections; settings it to 0 means unlimited samples; setting it to a value like 6 can help make camera movements less disruptive when calculating reflections

-- `ENABLE_BLUR`: whether to blur the reflections and blend these blurred reflections with the raw ones depending on the blurMix value
+- `ENABLE_BLUR`: whether to blur the reflections and blend these blurred reflections with the raw ones depending on the blurMix value; this setting can't be changed during run-time

 - `blurMix`: how much the blurred reflections should be mixed with the raw reflections

-- `blurSharpness`: the sharpness of the Bilateral Filter used to blur reflections
+- `BLUR_EXPONENT`: the exponent of the Box Blur filter; higher values will result in more sharpness; this setting can't be changed during run-time

-- `blurKernelSize`: the kernel size of the Bilateral Blur Filter; higher kernel sizes will result in blurrier reflections with more artifacts
+- `blurKernelSize`: the kernel size of the Box Blur Filter; higher kernel sizes will result in blurrier reflections with more artifacts

 - `rayStep`: how much the reflection ray should travel in each of its iteration; higher values will give deeper reflections but with more artifacts